techidaily/site-ai-editing-video/source/_posts/updated-2024-approved-elevate-your-designs-with-feather-shapes-in-after-effects.md

 ### Step-By-Step Guide for Using VSCO Video Editor

-Step1 Download the VSCO video editor from the [Google Play](https://play.google.com/store/apps/details?id=com.vsco.cam&hl=en&gl=US)or [Apple store](https://apps.apple.com/us/app/vsco-photo-video-editor/id588013838).
+Step1 Download the VSCO video editor from the [Google Play](https://play.google.com/store/apps/details?id=com.vsco.cam&hl=en&gl=US) or [Apple store](https://apps.apple.com/us/app/vsco-photo-video-editor/id588013838).

 Step2 Open the app and select "Create Video," then choose a template for your first video.